We love Texas Roadhouse at our house! That’s why we had to come up with a Texas Roadhouse Rolls Copycat Recipe!

 - 1/2 c. warm water

 - 2 c. milk, scalded then cooled to room temperature

 - 1/2 c. sugar

 - 2 tsp. salt

 - In a mixing bowl, combine yeast, warm water, and 1 Tbsp sugar.
 Let the yeast get bubbly.

 - Place milk in a saucepan over medium heat.
 Bring to a boil and remove from heat.
-Allow to cool slightly.
+Allow cooling slightly.

 - Melt the butter in the microwave and set aside.